tobegit3hub/simple_tensorflow_serving/README.md

 Check out the C++ implementation of TensorFlow Serving in [tensorflow/serving](https://github.com/tensorflow/serving).

 Feel free to open an issue or send pull request for this project.
+It is warmly welcome to add more clients in your languages to access TensorFlow models.